fitbl4nk/bl4nk.kr/content/blog/WhiteHat Contest 2025 Quals - sleeping C&C/index.md

 };
 ```

-The `bot` structure is composed as shown above and allocates a chunk of size `0x20` when created.
+The `bot` structure is composed as shown above and allocates a chunk of size 0x20 when created with `malloc()`.

 ## 0x01.
 Vulnerability